xenosf/CTF-Writeups/CDDC 2021/README.md

 The difficulty level was on the easier side - the pros on the Discord server were complaining about it being too easy and demanding a real challenge.
 As a noob I cannot relate to that, but I still found it surprisingly manageable.

 During the competition there were several technical difficulties, which mostly affected the senior category.
-Despite this, I still enjoyed the experience of trying to solve the flags.
+Despite this, I still enjoyed the experience of trying to solve the flags and have possibly grown a single braincell.

 ---